rcrowther/django-taxonomy/README.md

 Now a View.

 ### Term view
 Wherever the taxonomy is located, make a DetailView for the Term.
 Note this isn't a ListView.
-Sure, we are listing things, but the basic idea here is 'something to do with a single category', not 'list categories',
+Sure, we are listing things, but the basic idea here is 'something to do with a single category', not 'list of categories',

     from django.views.generic import DetailView
-    from taxonomy.models import Category
+    from ???.models import Category
-    from article.models import Page
+    from page.models import Page

     class CategoryDetailView(DetailView):